RaJah239/test/README.md

 - RBY text frame added from Polished Crystal
 - Chris' run sprite by Tom Wang  and Kris' run sprite by Seasick both from GitHub
 - Do Not Disturb mode by lifeofmauri on Discord
-- Take off Encounters by lifeofmauri on Discord
+- Take off all overworld Encounters by lifeofmauri on Discord
 - Item usage is forbidden by lifeofmauri on Discord
 - Scarlet/Chiaki and Maxima's overworld and trainer sprite by TheBrawlUnit from DeviantArt
+- Ariana's trainer sprite by GetKosiorekt
+- Elder Li's trainer sprite from Polished Crystal
+- Giovanni, Archer, Proton and Petrel's overworld and trainer sprites by sirwhibbles from DeviantArt
-- Cooltrainer Male overworld sprite eye fix by Major Agnostic on Discord
+- Cooltrainer Male's overworld sprite eye fix by Major Agnostic on Discord
 - Battle HUD update by Idain and Major Agnostic on Discord
-- Corsola, Dratini, Kingdra, Starmie, Mantine, Octillery and Qwilfish swimming overworld sprites by FrenchOrange on Discord
+- Corsola, Dratini, Kingdra, Starmie, Mantine, Octillery and Qwilfish's overworld swimming sprites by FrenchOrange on Discord
-- Chansey, Porygon, Lanturn and Seaking overworld sprites by Megaman-Omega from DeviantArt
+- Chansey and Porygon's overworld sprites and Lanturn and Seaking's overworld swimming sprites by Megaman-Omega from DeviantArt
-- Charizard, Dragonite and Feraligatr back sprites by mauvesea on Discord
+- Charizard, Dragonite and Feraligatr's back sprites by mauvesea on Discord
 - Surf faster - cRz-Shadows on Discord
 - RBY Kanto's Gym Leader Battle, Indigo Plateau & Champion Theme by dannye from Discord & GitHub.
-- Maxie/Archie Battle, Hoen Rival Battle, May Encounter, Cave of Origin and Unova Elite Four themes all by Mmmmm from SoundCloud/ https://soundcloud.com/mmmmmmmmmmmmmmmmm-1.
+- Maxie/Archie Battle, Hoen Rival Battle, May Encounter, Cave of Origin and Unova Elite Four's themes all by Mmmmm from SoundCloud/ https://soundcloud.com/mmmmmmmmmmmmmmmmm-1.
-- Dragonite and Farfetch'd overworld sprite by SourApple.
+- Dragonite and Farfetch'd's overworld sprite by SourApple.

 # **General Credits List:**
 - Everyone that contributed to the pokecrystal disassembly, Pret’s Discord Server and pokecrystal tutorials which legitimately carried me.